Corppet/stepmania-agents/README.md

 StepMania recreated in Unity and utilizes Unity ML Agents to train machine learning agents in the editor.
 Work for the project was done as part of the final project for the COGS-4420 Game AI course at Rensselaer Polytechnic Institute.

+A report of the project can be found in [`./Reports`](Reports/Final%20Project%20Report%20-%20IEEE%20Format.pdf).

 # Credits
  - StepMania clone environment (a.k.a.
 UnityMania) by [Kaj Rumpff](https://github.com/rumpff/unitymania)
  - Example songs and charts by [Benpai](https://www.patreon.com/noticemebenpai)